|Yearly Average Snowfall||180 inches|

 Where can I have a picnic?

-On the mountain there is a warming hut at the top of Cindy's and the top of Champagne, plus lean-to's at the top of Maple Leaf, top of Edelweiss and midway down Mistletoe.
-You can bring a picnic to the top floor of the Holiday Valley Lodge, the ground floor of Yodeler Lodge or anyplace at the Tannenbaum Lodge.
-Please be considerate of other guests and do not save tables.
+On the mountain there is a warming hut at the top of Cindy's and the top of Ego Alley, plus lean-to's at the top of Maple Leaf, top of Edelweiss and midway down Mistletoe.
+You can bring a picnic to the top floor of the Tannenbaum Lodge where we have plugs for crock pots.
+We ask that you bring your picnic into the lodge when you're ready to eat.
+Please be considerate of other guests and don't save tables.

 How Do I Get to the Village of Ellicottville?